GeekyAnts/native-base-docs/_book/docs/components/list/List.md

         </tbody>
     </table><br />

 **Note:** List is deprecated.
-Use of List for dynamic list generation is discouraged.
+Use of List for dynamic list generation is discouraged.For more advanced implementation of rendering list dynamically, take a look at [nativebase-tutorial](https://github.com/GeekyAnts/nativebase-tutorial).
 Use [Flatlist](https://facebook.github.io/react-native/docs/flatlist.html) instead.